Soreq Nuclear Research Center

 Soreq Nuclear Research Center is a research and development institute situated near the localities of Palmachim and Yavne in Israel.
-It operates under the auspices of the Israel Atomic Energy Commission (IAEC).
+It operates under the auspices of the Israel Atomic Energy Commission (IAEC) and under the supervision of the International Atomic Energy Agency (IAEA).

 History

 The center conducts research in various physical sciences, particularly the development of many kinds of sensors, lasers, atmospheric research, non-destructive testing techniques, space environment, nuclear safety, medical diagnostics and nuclear medicine.
 Soreq also produces various types of radiopharmaceuticals for use by health care organizations throughout the country.

 Some of the institute's research facilities include an AMF 5 MW pool-type light water nuclear reactor supplied in the late 1950s from the United States under the Atoms for Peace program and a 10 MeV proton cyclotron accelerator, as well as extensive laboratory and testing facilities.
-Currently under construction is a 5-40 MeV, 0.04-5 mA proton and deuteron superconducting linear accelerator scheduled for commissioning in 2013.
+The center is home to the SARAF – Soreq Applied Research Accelerator Facility which houses a 5-40 MeV, 0.04-5 mA proton and deuteron superconducting linear accelerator.

 The center is named after the nearby stream of Soreq.

 The center operates under the safeguards of the International Atomic Energy Agency.